The importance of small talk

 It can help you make a good first impression

 Small talk helps us read the atmosphere of the environment we’re in.
 When we’re meeting someone influential for the first time it helps us to test out different things (for example the person’s humour), enabling us to understand them better and make a more positive first impression.
+The next time you meet someone for the fits time, think about breaking the ice with a little intentional small talk.

 It can enhance your career